Learning to recover with wheel-leg coordination

 The strategy can learn effective recovery actions and demonstrates remarkable robustness.

-We show that our DS-policy can recover from the falling postures of the baseline.
+We show that our ED-policy can recover from the falling postures of the baseline.

 We show that our policy performs on the Unitree Go2-W robot.